Serbia Country Commercial Guide

 The use of Artificial Intelligence (AI) in Serbia is not legally regulated, except partially in the context of personal data protection.
 The development and application of AI by both public and private sectors provides wide business opportunities, but also opens numerous legal, ethical and security questions.

 In its first regulation step, the Government of Serbia established the National Platform for Artificial Intelligence.
 The development of the National Platform is defined by the goals and measures of the Strategy for the Development of Artificial Intelligence for the period 2020-2025.
-The Strategy identifies AI as a key contributor to the development of economic growth, digitalization, and education.
+The strategy identifies AI as a key contributor to the development of economic growth, digitalization, and education.
 It also recognizes the risks, including data protection, transparency, and new types of jobs that are in demand, which will require changes to the education system.
-The new National Strategy for Artificial Intelligence for 2024 - 2030 is currently in the adoption process and is expected to be finalized by the end of 2024.
-With this new Strategy, the goal is to create a legal, ethical and institutional framework, further application in the public sector and economy, and improve the infrastructure and the amount of data used for AI.
+The new National Strategy for Artificial Intelligence for 2024 - 2030 was adopted in 2025, with a goal is to create a legal, ethical and institutional framework, further application in the public sector and economy, and improve the infrastructure and the amount of data used for AI.
+The Ministry of Science is currently tasked with drafting first law regulating Artificial Intelligence.
 AI is still a broad and insufficiently explored sector in Serbia.
-This creates demand for not only technological innovation products for public administration, private sector, science community, but also consulting services and cooperation with experts on different regulatory matters and best practices in application.
-Telecom companies in Serbia have been using AI and machine learning to improve back-end processes, while banks and the retail sector have been trying to implement AI in customer service, e.g. intelligent chatbots.

 Cybersecurity

 In 2023, the Ministry of Information and Telecommunications prepared a new Draft Law on Information Security, which harmonizes the domestic legal framework with the new EU legislation, improves the institutional and organizational framework and capacities, but also tackles some of the challenges previously identified in practice.
-The new Law is expected to be adopted before the end of 2024.
+The Draft was finalized in early 2024 however was finally approved by Serbian Government in the beginning of 2025.
+While the new Law is expected to be adopted before the end of 2025; the National Assembly has yet to add it to the session agenda.
 The Law regulates recovery measures after the incidents, envisions the establishment of the Office for Information Security and the strengthened role of National Computer Emergency Response Teams (CERTs).
-The Law also introduces the Operators of Significance, namely critical infrastructure and priority sectors such as energy, financial and banking, healthcare, digital infrastructure and water management and wastewater management, but imposes sets of obligatory measures for all ICT operators.
-Once adopted, the Law envisions a transitional period before full enforcement, that will open the demand for consulting services related to future application.
-The Government is continuously taking measures to educate public and raise awareness, especially since the cyber-attacks that affected state-owned company Electric Power of Serbia and Public Land Registry in 2023.
-The application of the Law will open a substantial market for the provision of cybersecurity services.
+The Law also introduces the Operators of Significance, namely critical infrastructure and priority sectors such as energy, financial and banking, healthcare, digital infrastructure and water management and wastewater management, but imp

 Cloud Technologies